 - 1. Integrate leadership theory, scholarship, and practice with developmental selfawareness. - 2.
 Respond to leadership dilemmas in a manner consistent with Christian ethical principles. - 3.
 Communicate effectively in a variety of leadership settings. - 4.
 Prioritize relevant internal and external factors that affect business decisionmaking. - 5.
 Create evidence-based solutions to business challenges and opportunities. - 6.
-Analyze the complex relationship between local business conditions and the global commercial environment. - 7.
-Apply effective leadership and collaboration strategies to virtual and culturally diverse environments. - 8a.
-Make effective business decisions informed by a synthesis of financial data.
-(Finance Concentration) - 8b.
+Analyze the complex relationship between local business conditions and the global commercial environment. - Apply effective leadership and collaboration strategies to virtual and culturally diverse environments. - 8a.
+Evaluate operational efficiency through an analysis of internal data.
+(Management Concentration) - 8b.
+Create strategies for competitive advantage based on an evaluation of relevant internal and external forces.
+(Strategy & Execution Concentration) - 8c.
 Apply administration techniques that support operational effectiveness and efficiency in the healthcare setting.
 (Healthcare Administration Concentration)